davep/textual-astview/README.md

 command is also installed called `astare`.
 This can be used to load up and explore a Python source file.

-At the moment `astare` has a very simple interface, you run it passing the name of a Python file, explore it, quit, load it with a new file, wash, rinse, repeat.
-Yes, something a wee bit more sophisticated is on the cards (see the TODO section below).

 ## The library

 In the library you'll find the following Textual widgets: